bookofquantum/BOQ/photons/Qubitron/Fabrication.md

-# Material selection and waveguide design, focusing on the interplay between them and considering the requirements of PhotoniX.
+# Material selection and waveguide design, focusing on the interplay between them and considering the requirements of Qubitron.

 **1. APD Integration with Silicon Photonics:**